 - Please take your temperature at home before each service to make sure you do not have a fever before you come.
 If you are at higher risk for severe illness please consider staying home and worshipping with us online.
 If you exhibit any signs of illness as described by the CDC, such as fever, coughing, body aches, etc. (CDC coronavirus symptoms: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html) please do not attend In-Church Worship for the safety of all our guests.

-- Enter and exit through the main church doors only.
+- Enter through the main church doors only.

 - Must wear a mask.
 A mask will be available if you forget yours.

 - Sanitze your hands upon entering and as often as needed.
 Hand sanitizing stations are available throughout our worship space.